openamundsen/openamundsen.github.io/description/energybalance.md

 ---
 layout: default
-title: Energy and mass balance
+title: Energy balance
 parent: Description
 nav_order: 5
 permalink: /des/energy
 ---

-# Calculating the energy and mass balance of snow and ice
+# Calculating the energy balance of snow and ice

 Generally, the energy balance of a snowpack can be expressed as: